 1. Returns Abuse

 The problem: Some buyers game the system to get a full refund when they shouldn’t.

 We know what you're up to, Randy.

-The protection: If the buyer doesn’t return the item exactly as they received it, or if they lie about the item not being as described when it actually was, then you are not required to give them a refund.
-However, you may need to prove that you’re in the right by showing eBay that your listing was accurate.
+The protection: If the buyer doesn’t return the item exactly as they received it, then you can deduct the losses from the refund amount.
+You can even make a deduction if the item is damaged during return shipping due to poor packing on the buyer's part.
+However, if they lie to eBay to try to get a full refund, you may need to prove you’re in the right by showing eBay your listing was accurate and honest.

 2. The eBay Money Back Guarantee

 The problem: If customers don’t feel like you are resolving a problem, they can ask eBay to make you give their money back.

 The protection: You will not need to provide a refund if you can prove you held up your end of the bargain.
 This includes:

 - When a buyer says they did not receive the item, but you completed all tracking requirements and your courier shows the item as delivered.